Christiane Northrup: Career

-Shortly after starting her practice in 1980, Northrup co-founded the private obstetrics and gynaecology practice Women to Women in Yarmouth, Maine in 1996.
+Sixteen years after starting her practice in 1980, Northrup co-founded the private obstetrics and gynaecology practice Women to Women in Yarmouth, Maine in 1996.
 The practice incorporated holistic and Western medicine.
 Northrup was also an assistant clinical professor of OB/GYN at Maine Medical Center for 20 years and is credited with helping promote the women's health movement in the state.

 Northrup originally became known after writing New York Times best-selling books such as Women’s Bodies, Women’s Wisdom, which has been translated into sixteen languages, and The Wisdom of Menopause.
 She was a regular guest on The Oprah Winfrey Show and The Dr. Oz Show, appearing as a women's health expert.
 She has appeared as a guest on Today, Rachel Ray Show, The View and 20/20.
 In 2013 she was named one of Reader's Digest 100 most trusted people in America.
 She wrote over twenty articles for the Huffington Post between 2011 and 2014, writes a regular newsletter and has a website.
 She appeared on Winfrey's podcast as recently as August 2020.

 Northrup left Women to Women in 1997 and retired from her OB/GYN practice in Yarmouth in 1999 to focus on writing and speaking.
 She voluntarily withdrew her medical license in 2015.

 Northrup is a member of the American Holistic Medical Association, a pseudo-medical professional association.

 Northrup has many followers on social media.
 As of November 2020, she has over 110,000 followers on Twitter.
 As of January 2021 she has over 149,000 followers on Instagram and over half a million followers on Facebook.